-–help your child focus on things that are familiar–depending on the classroom’s setup, having a small family photo in their supply box, lunchbox or coat pocket can help (plastic baseball card sleeves are great for protecting wallet sized photos!).
+Help your child focus on things that are familiar–depending on the classroom’s setup, having a small family photo in their supply box, lunchbox or coat pocket can help (plastic baseball card sleeves are great for protecting wallet sized photos).

-–help them to be as physically comfortable as possible.
+Help them to be as physically comfortable as possible.
 Wearing clothing that makes them feel comfortable and confident can make a big difference.
-If they’re bothered by sock seams or itchy tags, cut the tags out and find seamless socks!
-Make sure they take a sweatshirt or jacket in their backpack if they get cold easily, and if they’re hot natured, let them wear shorts if it’s a reasonable temperature.
+If they’re bothered by sock seams or itchy tags, cut the tags out and find seamless socks.
+Make sure they take a sweatshirt or jacket in their backpack if they get cold easily.
+If they’re hot natured, let them wear shorts if it’s a reasonable temperature.

-–be patient–one of the hardest parts is that it just takes time for new things to become familiar and routine, but they will.
+Be patient–one of the hardest parts is that it just takes time for new things to become familiar and routine, but they will.